 - Monitor and improve marketing campaigns

-- Supporting and assisting the marketing team
+- Support and assist the marketing team

-- Handling large marketing projects
+- Handle large marketing projects

-- Visiting customers, clients, and suppliers
+- Visit customers, clients, and suppliers

 3. Marketing Analyst

-As a marketing analyst, you’ll track and analyze marketing campaigns, suggest improvements based on data, and you’ll track the performance of marketing campaigns using appropriate measures (ROI, conversion rate, etc.).
+As a marketing analyst, you'll track and analyze marketing campaigns, suggest improvements based on data, and track the performance of marketing campaigns using appropriate measures (ROI, conversion rate, etc.).

-Since all (or most of) marketing decisions are based on reports generated by a marketing analyst, this job comes with high responsibility.
+However, since all (or most of) marketing decisions are based on reports generated by a marketing analyst, this job comes with high responsibility.